 Packaging Loose Parts

-Bubble Wrap and Packing Peanuts reused from shipping package.
+Bubble Wrap and Packing Peanuts reused from a shipping package.
 Opportunities for painting on and building with.
 Not to mention the sound exploration of popping!

 Tape Rolls saved from teachers and parents.